falconry/falcon/docs/user/tutorial.rst

     app = application = falcon.App()

-This code creates your WSGI application and aliases it as ``api``.
+This code creates your WSGI application and aliases it as ``app``.
 You can use any variable names you like, but we'll use ``application`` since that is what Gunicorn, by default, expects it to be called (we'll see how this works in the next section of the tutorial).